seungeunrho/RLfrombasics/README.md

 This repo provides all the codes from the book "RLBook(titles will be changed later)"

-The book will be published in April.
+The book will be published in June, 2020.